Dhakna Badola: Mythology

 It is believed that goddess Chandi had blessed this village to secure villagers from fear of devil’s attacks.
 To uphold her word goddess Chandika killed several asuras and scattered their dead bodies in all over the village so that whole place was covered (dhak) with asuras corpses for a long period.
 Thus, the village name as Dhakna.

 History

 Dhakna was the village under the formerly rulers of the Chand dynasty.
 Their capital was Champawat.
 The famous "ek hatiya naula" was built by a Chand ruler.
 However, there are no historical manuscript are found which date this monument.

 Geography

-This village is situated in the Himalayan foothills and has an average elevation of 1600 m.
-It is nearby village of Champawat which is 2 km from district headquarters.
-Its weather is the same as north India’s weather, but it slightly receives snowfall in the winter season.
-Summer is mild.
-Pine, oak, buransh (rhododendron), kafal (myrica esculenta) deodar are the mostly common flora of this region.
+This village is situated in the Himalayan foothills at an average elevation of 1600 m.
+It is located near Champawat 2 km from the district headquarters.
+The climate is typical of North India with mild summers and light snowfall in the winter season.
+Pine, oak, buransh (Rhododendron), kafal (Myrica esculenta) and deodar are the most common flora of this region.

-whole village view, from chandal-kot.
-DHAKNA.
+Overview of Dhakna village from Chandal-kot.